 Our conservation education programmes encompass a wide range of educational activities and lessons, including:

-- Visits to the Wildlife Education Centre from pupils of 6 local schools.
+• Visits to the Conservation Education Centre from pupils of 6 local schools.

-- Chipembele Conservation Scholarships for a small number of starred pupils, encouraging and steering them into tertiary education in sciences or wildlife related fields
+• Chipembele Conservation Scholarships (in conjunction with Zambian Carnivore Programme) for a small number of starred pupils, encouraging and steering them into tertiary education in sciences or wildlife related fields

 Pupil Sponsorship Scheme

 Chipembele runs a Pupil Sponsorship Scheme for orphaned and vulnerable students from primary through to tertiary level.
-We also support a number of disabled children with the provision of appropriate medical equipment or other needs when they arise, and support a child-headed family with, clothes, school sponsorship and monthly food.
+We also support a number of disabled or sick children with the provision of appropriate medical treatment, equipment or other needs when they arise, and support needy families in the community with monthly food parcels and clothes.

 Schools Improvement Schemes

-Chipembele has been assisting local Government schools since 1998 and has carried out a wide range of improvement projects including the construction of new buildings (e.g. classrooms, toilet blocks, a 48-bed girls’ dormitory, teacher housing and a new library) and the renovation of old buildings.
-It has also paid the wages of untrained teachers, supplied furniture (including hundreds of desks), thousands of books and large quantities of equipment, stationery and sports kit.
-Currently we pay the wages of the two cooks at the local secondary school and the wages of the sole teacher at a local community school.
+Chipembele has been assisting local Government schools since 1998 and has carried out a wide range of improvement projects including the construction of new buildings (e.g. classrooms, toilet blocks, a 48-bed girls’ dormitory, teacher housing and a library) and the renovation of old buildings.
+It has also paid the wages of untrained teachers, school cooks, supplied furniture (including hundreds of desks), thousands of books and large quantities of equipment, stationery and sports kit.
 Our projects are ongoing and continually adapting to the needs of the schools and community, as and when they arise and funds allow.

-Chipembele has a seat on the Board of Trustees of South Luangwa Conservation Society (SLCS) and Anna is the Secretary.
-SLCS is a local conservation organisation that supports anti-poaching, darting and treatment of snared or otherwise injured animals, community conservation projects, etc. Steve is also an Honorary Wildlife Police Officer and Honorary Forestry Officer, and is active in wildlife and habitat protection.
+Chipembele has a seat on the Board of Trustees of South Luangwa Conservation Society (SLCS).
+SLCS is a local conservation organisation that supports anti-poaching, darting and treatment of snared or otherwise injured animals, community conservation projects, etc. Steve is also a Senior Honorary Wildlife Police Officer and is active in wildlife and habitat protection.